simaomenesesjoao/integrate_FBZ/readme.txt

 This code integrates the derivative of eigenfunctions over the whole Brillouin zone

-This is being used in Aires's project on the intrinsic spin-orbit torque project
+This is being used in a project on the intrinsic spin-orbit torque project